SuperOfficeDocs/crmscript/docs/api-reference/global-functions/buildUrl.md

 so.topic: reference
 ---

-# buildUrl
+# String buildUrl()

-This function will return all the POST and GET variables for the current url.
+This function will return all the POST and GET variables for the current URL.